paradigmxyz/solar/CONTRIBUTING.md

 This guide will help you get started. **Do not let this guide intimidate you**.
 It should be considered a map to help you navigate the process.

+The [dev channel][dev] is available for any concerns not covered in this guide, please join us!

 ## Conduct

 The Solar project adheres to the [Rust Code of Conduct][coc].
 This describes